 Step 4: Leave on for a few minutes.

 Step 5: Apply some WD-40® Smart Straw Multi-Use to the rag to gently wipe off the tar spots.
-You should be able to see the tar spots melting from the WD-40.
+You should be able to see the tar spots remove quickly thanks to the WD-40.

 Step 6: Repeat step 5 until the spots are removed.